 The third people of Madagascar, which is closely linked to zebus, is the Mahafaly tribe from southwestern Madagascar.
 You will recognize their graves even from a distance, because they are painted, got Aloalo called wooden totems and countless zebu skulls on top.
 The more influential and important the decedent was, the more skulls are on his grave.
 In northern and western Madagascar, it is the Sakalava people who owns the most there living zebus.
 At the east coast, few people keep zebus, this is rather more a place where zebus from other areas of the countries are shipped to.

 The largest cattle market of Madagascar is located in Ambalavao, in the foothills of the southern highlands.
 Each wednesday, shepherds and cattle breeder come together to present their zebus to potential customers.
 Partly they have covered hundreds of kilometeres or miles to arrive here with their cattle.
-Big dealers, so called mpandranto, buy good zebus and load them onto trucks, where the animals stay closely tied together until they are transported to the next slaughterhouse.
+Big dealers, so called mpandranto, buy good zebus and load them onto trucks, where the animals stay closely tied together during the transport to the next slaughterhouse.
 Zebu rodeos, where young men try to clinge themselves on the back of a zebu as long as possible, are an integral part of tradition.
 Ambovombe, a city at Madagascar’s south coast, has the second largest cattle market of the country.